Bhazan/wildrydes-site/README.md

 # wildrydes-site

-This repository is used for aws!
+This repository is used for aws workshop!